 We have been fortunate to see so many beavers over the years.
 Hopefully, the beaver colony on the Green River in Pickering continues to thrive like those that are protected in the waters of Frontenac and Algonquin Parks.

-As we observed this beaver, both he and his mate made routine trips into the brush in search of more green twigs and then back to the river.
+As we observed this beaver, both it and its mate made routine trips into the brush in search of more green twigs and then back to the river.
 They both worked relentlessly until we had to give up our surveillance due to dwindling late afternoon light.
 It was particularly amusing to see them slip and slide down a short groove in the snow to speed their arrival to the water’s edge.
-They worked the same route over and over again, perpetuating the old saying “busy as a beaver”.
+They worked the same route over and over again perpetuating the old saying “busy as a beaver”.